opendocsg/slw-judgments-backfill/2009_SGHC_181/report.md

 **_Multiplier_**

 41     I agreed with the multiplier of 15 years used by the AR in the present case.
 The plaintiff was 27 years old at the time of the accident and 29 at the time of the assessment.
 A similar multiplier has been adopted in previous cases involving plaintiffs of similar age.
-In _Teo Seng Kiat v Goh Hwa Teck_ [2003] 1 SLR 333 G P Selvam J allowed a multiplier of 18 for a 28-year-old plaintiff.
-In _Suriaty Bte Mohamed Sabit & Anor v Ng Soon Sai_ [1996] SGHC 187 Goh Joon Seng J used a multiplier of 15 for a plaintiff who was aged 25 at the time of the accident and 28 at the time of assessment.
-In _Delgro Corp Ltd & Anor v Chia Siew Kiong_ [1999] 4 SLR 745, Warren LH Khoo J commented that a multiplier of
+In _Teo Seng Kiat v Goh Hwa Teck_ <span class="citation">[2003] 1 SLR 333</span> G P Selvam J allowed a multiplier of 18 for a 28-year-old plaintiff.
+In _Suriaty Bte Mohamed Sabit & Anor v Ng Soon Sai_ <span class="citation">[1996] SGHC 187</span> Goh Joon Seng J used a multiplier of 15 for a plaintiff who was aged 25 at the time of the accident and 28 at the time of assessment.
+In _Delgro Corp Ltd & Anor v Chia Siew Kiong_ <span class="citation">[1999] 4 SLR 745</span>, Warren LH Khoo J commented that a multiplier of

 12     for a plaintiff aged 36 was ‘quite conservative’.
-In _Fu Yik Min v Khoo Kim Thong_ [2004] SGDC 110 the district court judge applied a multiplier of 14 in a case involving a 28 year old plaintiff.
+In _Fu Yik Min v Khoo Kim Thong_ <span class="citation">[2004] SGDC 110</span> the district court judge applied a multiplier of 14 in a case involving a 28 year old plaintiff.

 42     Therefore, I held that the multiplicand of $3,233 should be adopted for the first seven and a half years, and a reduced multiplicand of $2,533 should be adopted for the next seven and a half years.
 Thus, the total award for the plaintiff’s loss of earnings was reduced from $581,940 to $518,940 ($3,233 x 12 x 7.5 + $2,533 x 12 x 7.5).